jdelia/genesis-communities-cpt/readme.txt

 The code is in place, but there are still phrases in the plugin that need to be updated.

 ==Changelog==
+= 0.5.2 =
+Stylesheet changes for font sizes and removing borders on single page post display.
 = 0.5.1 =
 Updated code in functions.php to fix bug that displayed featured image on all single posts instead of just the ‘awp-community’ custom type posts.